EgoNight: Towards Egocentric Vision Understanding at Night with a Challenging Benchmark: EgoNight Dataset Benchmarks

 3) \textbf{Day-augmented pseudo answer synthesis.} For paired QA types, pseudo answers are generated by consulting the aligned daytime clip, where content is more visible and less ambiguous.
 For unpaired QA types or datasets without alignment (e.g., EgoNight-Oxford), answers are instead derived directly from the nighttime clip.

 All three stages are powered by GPT-4.1.
 Empirically, we find that both the QA-type-specific prompting and the inclusion of daytime videos substantially improve the quality and reliability of the generated QA pairs.
+More examples of VQA pairs and caption generation can be found in Appendix~\ref{supp:qa_examples} and ~\ref{supp:more_visualization}.

 \textbf{Human Annotator Refinement. } Finally, human annotators refine QA pairs via three operations: i) \textbf{delete}, when QA pairs are meaningless, vague, duplicated, or inconsistent across day–night counterparts (for paired QA types); ii) \textbf{modify}, when the question is valid but the answer is wrong (or vice versa), or to resolve ambiguity; iii) \textbf{add}, when many pairs are removed or when important, challenging questions, especially about dynamic concepts, are missing.